Punktum-dk/epp-service-specification/README.md

 <a name="create-host"></a>
 ## create host

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
-This command adheres to the standard, but is extended to service one special usage scenario.
+This command adheres to the standard.
+The command can be extended to specify another nameserver administrator than the authenticated user.

 ![Diagram of EPP create host][epp_create_host]